 Burrell has led a wide variety of successful technology collaborations, projects, and services, including worldwide education initiatives; national competitive grants to improve integrated planning and advising for student success; state-wide multi-institution shared services; smart campus initiatives, innovative teaching and learning spaces, and state-wide technology infrastructure development.
 He has also led the development of computational research, IoT infrastructure, artificial intelligence applications, and state-of-the-art virtual reality capabilities.

 Burrell’s passion for technology and higher learning has created opportunities for fostering future generations of college graduates, responsible digital citizens, and community leaders.
 He is engaged in various formal and informal teaching, mentoring, and leadership development activities and frequently participates in mentoring discussion groups.
 He has also taught technology courses as an adjunct faculty member at several institutions and is currently an EDUCAUSE Institute faculty member.

 Dr. Burrell is also active in his professional community, serving on national, state, and local technology, research, and government roles.
 He has served on advisory boards for Lumen, Hyland, Microsoft, and Salesforce.
 He has also served in various roles with EDUCAUSE and is a frequent contributor to EDUCAUSE Review, among other technology and leadership publications.
 In 2020, he was named among the top 30 higher education IT influencers by EdTech magazine.

 Dr. Burrell is also active in his community, having served as the board chair and past president of the Rotary International Club, Hospice, and other organizations.
 He has served on community advisory and coordinating committees for the Chamber of Commerce, economic development, and organizations acting on behalf of animal rights and rescue.
-He enjoys the outdoors and playing Native American flute and guitar in his spare time.
+He enjoys the outdoors, fly fishing, and playing Native American flute and guitar in his spare time.